 My employer could have put me on furlough instead of making me redundant.
 Is this lawful?

-It really depends on the circumstances.
-You cannot force your employer to put you on furlough, just as they cannot force you to accept furlough.
-Both parties need to agree.
+While the scheme was operational, you could not force your employer to put you on furlough, just as they could not force you to accept furlough.
+Both parties needed to agree.

-If your employer makes you redundant when they could have put you on furlough at no great additional cost (meaning that you have agreed to cut down your pay to the 80% reimbursed by the government) and they are able to continue to pay National Insurance Contributions and pension, in our view, depending on the timing of your redundancy process you could argue unfair dismissal (if you have 2 years of service – see our page on redundancy and our page on unfair dismissal).
-It will depend on the circumstances and whether your job will be expected to be viable once the extended furlough period comes to an end.
-It may now be seen as reasonable to make you redundant if your employer believes that there will be a redundancy situation at the end of the extended furlough period or if they cannot afford to pay the contribution required towards the furlough scheme.
+If your employer made you redundant while the scheme was operational, when they could have put you on furlough at no great additional cost (meaning that you would have agreed to cut down your pay to the 80% reimbursed by the government) and they were able to continue to pay National Insurance Contributions and pension, in our view, depending on the timing of your redundancy process you could argue unfair dismissal (if you have 2 years of service – see our page on redundancy and our page on unfair dismissal).
+It will depend on the circumstances and whether your job was expected to be viable after the furlough scheme ended on 30 September 2021.
+It may be seen as reasonable to make you redundant if your employer believes that there will be a redundancy situation after 30 September 2021 or if they could afford to pay the contribution required towards the furlough scheme.

-An Employment Tribunal will look at your employer’s resources at the time, whether your job is viable, and whether they could instead have put you on furlough instead.
-However, as the furlough scheme is likely to end in September 2021, employers may decide have little choice but to start redundancy procedures now.
+An Employment Tribunal will look at your employer’s resources at the time, whether your job was viable, and whether they could have put you on furlough instead.

 If you are under threat of redundancy, please see our webpage on the practical steps you can take.

-Can I sign away my redundancy rights in my furlough agreement?
+Can I have signed away my redundancy rights in my furlough agreement?

 It depends on what the agreement says, the right in question, and how long you’ve worked for your employer.
 Usually, you cannot sign away statutory rights including your right to a redundancy payment, or right not to be unfairly dismissed.